 The directors receive a copy of market announcements promptly after they have been released to the ASX.
-All substantive investor or analyst presentations are lodged on the ASX markets announcement platform ahead of such presentations.

 The Continuous Disclosure Policy, which forms part of the Corporate Governance Plan, is available on the Company's website.

 This complies with Recommendations 5.1 to 5.3 of the ASX Corporate Governance Principles.